quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
 timeout | number | Debounce timeout in milliseconds.
+# useFormConfig Hook

+The preferred form of react component is now a functional component.
+To receive the current form config object we added a `useFormConfig()` hook.
 ## High Order Components

 The library comes with two high order components.